yeecai/front-end-trivia/JS/closures.md

 - [x] What's for:  closure is one of the strategies that make JS OOP too, hooray!
 - [x] Pitfalls: You might bug your program with loops by creating closures and it might cause memory leak.

+more:
+1. function currying is implemented with closures
+2. snapshot of the stack so the function can access to the variable

 [promise me you will read this!](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures)